marineb/marineb.github.io/_posts/2016-10-29-class_methods_v_s_instance_methods.markdown

 Let's say our class is a little bit less anstract: it's `Movie`.

 * We should use class methods for anything that doesn't operate on an instance of `Movie`
-* We should use instance methods for when we're tooling with specific `Movie` instances
+* We should use instance methods for when we're operating on specific `Movie` instances (for instance, adding a movie names to each movie instance)

 I hope that cleared it up for you.
-If you have suggestions / questions / corrections, feel free to reach out to me at [@marineboudeau](http://twitter.com/marineboudeau).
+If you have questions or corrections, feel free to reach out to me at [@marineboudeau](http://twitter.com/marineboudeau).